EmmanuelDemey/eslint-plugin-angular/docs/angularelement.md

     // invalid
     jQuery('.another-class'); // error: You should use angular.element instead of the jQuery $ object

+## Version

+This rule was introduced in eslint-plugin-angular 0.1.0

 ## Links

 * [Rule source](../rules/angularelement.js)